SteinsFu/scholarbot/README.md

 ### Using the Agent

 1. **Slack Commands**
-   - `@YourBot https://arxiv.org/pdf/2301.00000.pdf Summarize this paper` - Analyze and summarize any PDF paper
+   - `@YourBot https://arxiv.org/pdf/2301.00000.pdf Summarize this paper` - Analyze and summarize any PDF paper, and automatically discover similar research
-   - `@YourBot Can you find related papers to the one I just shared?` - Discover similar research using Semantic Scholar
    - `@YourBot /new Now summarize this paper https://...` - Start a fresh conversation (clears previous context)
    - `@YourBot /select_llm_provider` - Choose your preferred LLM provider (ChatGPT, Google, ...)